What is Composer Study?

 Charlotte Mason

-When listening, encourage your student to identify the instruments used.
-This will help them become familiar with the composer’s style.
+4. Encourage students to identify the instruments while they listen.
+This will help them become familiar with each composer’s style.

 Helpful resources: